• Home

 Variations Worth Trying

 Classic margherita stays the benchmark: tomato sauce, fresh mozzarella, basil, and a drizzle of balsamic glaze after baking.
-White pizza drops the tomato sauce for ricotta mixed with garlic, topped with mozzarella, spinach, and crumbled sausage.
+White pizza swaps the tomato sauce for ricotta mixed with garlic, topped with mozzarella, spinach, and crumbled sausage.
 Breakfast pizza works with a brushed olive oil base, cracked eggs, bacon, and cheddar baked until the eggs set.

 For dessert pizza, brush the par-baked crust with melted butter, sprinkle cinnamon sugar, bake until crispy, then top with cream cheese frosting and fresh berries.
-OMGiestrawberries are worth tracking down for this — their flavor holds up beautifully against a sweet, buttery crust without getting lost under toppings.
+OMGiestrawberries are worth tracking down for this — their flavor holds up against a sweet, buttery crust without getting lost under toppings.

 Make-Ahead and Storage